 UPDATE: June 2016

 Believe it or not, it is 6 months later and we are still dealing with it.
 Every time we get it healed, she continues to lick it and continues to re-infect it.
 When I wrote this 6 months ago I called it a nightmare…… now I realize how true that statement really was.
 Even veterinarians don’t know how to cure it for good.
-Since nothing else has worked, I’ve been putting a tropical ointment from the vet on it every morning and afternoon and again in the evening and she has to wear her Elizabethan collar every day (some call this a “collar of shame, I think that name is shameful!
+Since nothing else has worked, I’ve been putting a topical ointment from the vet on it every morning and afternoon and again in the evening and she has to wear her Elizabethan collar every day (some call this a “collar of shame, I think that name is shameful!
 Why should she be ashamed?).
 Then I wrap it every night so she won’t have to wear the collar to bed.
 The wrap won’t work for during the day because she just keeps licking and biting it until she gets it pulled down far enough she can lick the spot….. or if you don’t wrap the entire leg, she starts a new one.

 UPDATE: June 2017

 Well, after 1 1/2 years her lick granuloma is finally gone with now permanent skin or nerve damage.
-It took a combination of antibiotics and a concoction that my vet mixed up of some kind of steroid.
+It took a combination of antibiotics and a concoction that my vet mixed up with some kind of steroid.
 We put that on her granuloma and wrapped it twice a day.